Anna Kjellbin: Playing career

 She joined HV71 in 2019, after nine seasons with Linköping, seeking a change in environment and because her job outside of hockey was based in Jönköping.
 She scored 11 points in 36 games in her first season with HV71, as the club finished in first place during the regular season and made it to the playoff finals against Luleå HF/MSSK before the season was canceled due to the COVID-19 pandemic in Sweden.
 She criticized the league's decision not to award the championship to any team, despite HV71 having won the first and only completed match of the finals, stating that: "Considering the season we had, it feels very empty."
 She returned to HV71 for the 2020–21 season and was the team's third highest scoring defenseman in the regular season.

 In June 2021, Kjellbin signed with Luleå HF/MSSK for the 2021–22 SDHL season +1.

 On 10 June 2024, she was drafted in the sixth round, 35th overall, by PWHL Montreal in the 2024 PWHL draft.
 After 18 games with Montreal, she was traded to the Toronto Sceptres on 13 March 2025, in exchange for Kaitlin Willoughby.
 On 23 July 2025, she signed a one-year contract extension with the Sceptres.

+On June 26, 2026, she signed a one-year standard player agreement with PWHL Hamilton.

 International play

 Kjellbin was a member of the Swedish national under-18 ice hockey team at the 2011 IIHF World Women's U18 Championship, getting two assists in five games.
 She represented Sweden again at the 2012 IIHF World Women's U18 Championship, getting four points in six games as Sweden won bronze and scoring her first international hat-trick in their group stage match against Russia after being selected to take a penalty shot.
 She won a gold medal with Sweden at the 2012 Winter Youth Olympics.

-Kjellbin represented Sweden at the 2016 and 2017 IIHF Women's World Championships.
+Kjellbin represented Sweden at six IIHF Women's World Championships (2016, 2017, 2022, 2023, 2024, 2025) and two Olympic Games (2022, 2026).

+On 12 January 2026, she was named to Sweden's roster to compete at the 2026 Winter Olympics.

+In addition, she was named team captain for Sweden in Ice hockey at the 2026 Winter Olympics – Women's tournament.

 Personal life

 Outside of hockey, she works as Director of Customer Project Management for Senion, an indoor GPS technology company based in Linköping.

-She is engaged to Finnish national team defenceman Ronja Savolainen.
+She got engaged to Finnish national team and Ottawa Charge defenceman Ronja Savolainen in 2024.

 Her father, Magnus, played ice hockey professionally in the Swedish Hockeytvåan in the 1970s.